FAMILY MANNERS CLASSES

 Ricochet Recalls

-Learn how to teach your dog to come flying to you, the first time you call, anytime, anywhere, away from anything!
-This class is suitable for puppies and dogs of all ages.
-Class limit: 6 dog-handler teams.
+Learn how to teach your dog to come reliably the first time, every time - anywhere, anytime, and away from distractions!
+This class uses positive, reward-based methods to build a solid recall and is suitable for puppies and dogs of all ages.
+Class limit: 6

 Therapy Dog I - Introduction to Therapy Dog